bou-samra/Histogram-C-version/README.md

 ## Compilation
 type `make` or `cc -o histo histogram.c -lm` on the command line

+## Misc.
+I have included both uniform and gaussian (normal) distribution data files.
+Gnuplot or some equivelant application is required to graph the histogram data.

 ## Todo
 * Need to use SDL2 to plot a graph of the output
+* Logical bugs still exit, this is very much still a work in progress.

 ## Author(s)
 Jason Bou-Samra